 Regardless, it is foundational to a healthy sense of self and healthy relationships!
 Lisa Romano says that without this kind of objectivity in place, wounded adults are doomed to love without boundaries, limits and objectivity.
 This makes us targets for narcissists (and narcissistic abuse), sociopaths, and psychopaths- on a conscious level, we experience the other as a soulmate.
 However, far beyond their conscious awareness are the deeper and darker feelings of dysfunctional familiarity.”
 This is SO pivotal to know and understand on our healing and awareness journey!!

 As we have seen, Codependency is learned and programmed, and it resides deep within our being.
 It is multifaceted and complex, though NOT who we are.
-The messages that we should have received from our parent(s) or caregivers were loving, kind, patient, and nurturing in nature, that built our sense of self, self-esteem and self-worth, but that did not happen for various reason.
+The messages that we should have received from our parent(s) or caregivers were loving, kind, patient, and nurturing in nature, which built our sense of self, self-esteem and self-worth, but that did not happen for various reasons.
 We learned to try and get our needs met by “saving” others, and to be no trouble, self-less, and invisible.
 We may try over and over (to no avail) to prove that we are worthy and worth loving, and continually hit the same roadblocks.

 Then, finally comes the realization, knowing, and understanding that this is not working; it is dysfunctional, and it does not serve us to try and work out other people’s things for them, to put others’ needs before our own, please people, and to flip ourselves inside out to try and make relationships with toxic people work.
 Ultimately, to not (ever) be in toxic relationships and put up with toxic people and treatment in the first place!!
-Addressing Codependency is an internal clean up job that no one can do (or fix) for us!
+Addressing Codependency is an internal clean-up job that no one can do (or fix) for us!

 There are many wonderful ways, tools, techniques, books, online videos, classes, therapies, therapists, modalities, support groups, etc. available to assist us in learning and understanding Codependency and to help heal its deep and many layers.
 The energetic hold of Codependency programming is strong.
 To heal, attachment trauma needs to be addressed and inner child work (I encourage you to seek those that specialize in these areas) and to identify deep unconscious programming, beliefs, behaviours, and thoughts.
 I believe that this is the level that Energy Psychology (Emotional Freedom Techniques) really shines!!